chaseruskin/legoHDL/ROADMAP.md

 - [ ] implement code for 'port' command to provide prints for verilog instantiations + cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag

+- [ ] fix writing `work.` for entity map if the entity is actually not in project-level code

 ### Future Roadmap

 - [ ] design question: remove 'run' command and instead have a positional argument for build command? '-e'

 - [ ] 'update' command idea; (have -all flag to update all installs, otherwise update by block name?)

-- [ ] add a 'categories' section to a block.lock? (multiple keywords to help identify the block)
+- [ ] add a 'categories' section to a Block.lock? (multiple keywords to help identify the block) OR in more general, allow users to add new fields to the Block.lock file? (will be ignored by legohdl)

-- [x] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock)

-- [-] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available

 - [ ] add ability to search by market